Pre-configuring an Apache Kafka® cluster connection

 You can connect to Managed Service for Apache Kafka® cluster hosts:

-- Over the internet if you configured public access for the cluster.
-You can only connect to this type of cluster using an SSL connection.
+- Over the internet if you configured public access for your cluster.
+This cluster allows connections only via SSL.

 - From Yandex Cloud virtual machines located in the same cloud network.
-If the cluster is not publicly available, you do not need to use an SSL connection to connect to such VMs.
+If the cluster is not publicly accessible, you do not need to use SSL to connect from these VMs.

 You can connect to an Apache Kafka® cluster both with encryption (SASL_SSL, port 9091) and without it (SASL_PLAINTEXT, port 9092).